wp-plugins/grfx/readme.txt

 This isn't just some image plugin - it turns your site into a professional, high quality stock image selling store.
 Be sure to follow these installation directions for best results.

+To ensure a proper environment, we recommend [Bluehost](http://www.bluehost.com/track/grfx/ "Bluehost") or equivelent, since they allow all special functionality required for this plugin.

 **Installing the grfx Authoring Tool**